-CHS, the parent organization of St. Anthony's, has been approved by CMS to be a community based health care transition provider.
+CHS, the parent organization of St. Anthony's, was an approved CMS community based health care transition provider until April 2016.
+Although CMS discontinued the program, St. Anthony's continues to provide these services to eligible Medicare Patients.
 This program has the goal of preventing readmissions to acute care hospitals.
 St. Anthony's will be a collaborating partner in this program by promoting patient and family education, providing support from healthcare professionals and providing guidance to appropriate resources.
 The programs which will be initiated as part of this Community Health Needs Assessment will be available to these individuals when identified as an appropriate intervention.